native-ly/marginally-pudding/README.md

 ## Options

-You can use functions with next combinations:
+You can use the functions with the following combinations:

 - `(all)`
 - `(vertical, horizontal)`